Randolph–Macon College: History

-In 1892, two preparatory schools — both called Randolph–Macon Academy — were founded.
+In 1892, two preparatory schools—both called Randolph–Macon Academy—were founded.
 The only one that remains today is Randolph–Macon Academy in Front Royal, Virginia.
-Randolph–Macon Academy is today the only co-educational military boarding school in the country affiliated with the United States Air Force Air Force Junior Reserve Officer Training Corps (AFJROTC).
+Randolph–Macon Academy is today the only co-educational military boarding school in the country with an Air Force Junior Reserve Officer Training Corps (AFJROTC) affiliated with the United States Air Force.
 Currently, there are no formal relationships or agreements between Randolph-Macon Academy and Randolph–Macon College aside from the shared names, mascots, and school colors.

 Randolph-Macon College became the first college south of the Mason–Dixon line to require physical education coursework for graduation.
 The old gym, built in 1887, was the first structure in the South to be constructed solely for instruction in physical education.
-Randolph-Macon is considered to be the first college in the South to offer English as a full discipline and to develop biology as a distinct study.
+Randolph–Macon is considered to be the first college in the South to offer English as a full discipline and to develop biology as a distinct study.
 Its computer science department is one of the oldest in the country associated with a liberal arts school; in the 1960s, when the program was established, many academics believed computer science to be more appropriate for a commercial trade or secretarial school than a traditional four-year institution.

 Since 1923, the college has been home to the Zeta of Virginia chapter of Phi Beta Kappa society, the nation's oldest academic honor society.
 Chi Beta Phi, the national science honorary society, was founded at Randolph-Macon in 1916.